 A Collective Shop is a place where multiple designers and makers are represented within an unified shop idea – this could be a curatorial project or a collaboration between emerging artists, designers and craftspeople in their region or locality.
 Not everyone is ready to bring their singular brand or product line to our marketplace, but we encourage collaboration within the collective shop context to keep Basilica Farm & Flea an accessible platform for everyone.

 How do I apply to become a vendor?
 Thank you for your interest!
-Applications for Basilica Farm & Flea Spring Market 2019 will be open January 21 through February 21.
+Applications for Basilica Farm & Flea Spring Market 2020 will be open January 20 through February 17, and you may apply here.
 Once your application is submitted it will be reviewed by the Basilica Farm & Flea community jury.
-You will be notified regarding your application status the week of March 19.
+You will be notified regarding your application status the week of March 16.
 Please note that we receive many more applications than we can accommodate; in the past we’ve only been able to accept less than 50% of vendors who apply.
 We thank you for your understanding and appreciate everyone’s interest in this event.
 No late applications will be accepted.